Skip to main content

 When to Start Taking CPP for Your Retirement Strategy

 Deciding when to start taking CPP (Canada Pension Plan) is one of the most significant financial choices you will make in your later years.
 It is not merely a box to check on a government form; it is a strategic decision that affects your monthly income for the rest of your life.
-For many Canadians, the default assumption has always been to start collecting at age 65.
-However, the system offers considerable flexibility, allowing you to tailor your start date to your specific health needs, financial situation, and retirement goals.

 The question of when to start taking CPP does not have a single correct answer.
 It depends entirely on your personal circumstances.
 You can choose to receive payments as early as age 60, wait until the standard age of 65, or defer them until you turn 70.
 Each option carries distinct mathematical consequences that permanently alter the size of your monthly cheque.